Understanding Different Types of Data about People

 - Financial Details, e.g. salary

 - Online Identifiers, e.g. username, IP address

-In order to lawfully process personal data you must identify a lawful basis for processing according to article six of the GDPR.
+In order to lawfully process personal data you must identify a lawful basis for processing according to article six of the UK GDPR.

 What is Special Category Data?